-I read posts #1- #58 (below) on an American website “unsolved mysteries”.
-I felt it was important to address some of the misleading/false/fabricated/skewed information in these posts and point out who is really responsible for misleading the public about Lindsay’s case.
-It is NOT THE SP.
-It is people on social media.
+The comments #1- #58 (below) were found on some bogus American website.
+I felt it was important to address some of the misleading/false/fabricated/skewed information in these comments and point out who is really responsible for misleading the public about Lindsay’s case.
+The information is NOT COMING FROM THE SAANICH POLICE DEPT .
+The false information is coming from people on social media.
 Mostly ill-informed AMERICAN CASE FOLLOWERS (A.C.F.)
 They are attempting to turn Lindsay’s case into a huge conspiracy claiming Police and Government corruption.
 It’s all for publicity and everything they claim in regards to police and Government corruption is completely false.
-Does it make sense to anyone when the A.C.F. accuse the police and Government of corruption then turn around and request members of the public to email and send the police tips/leads and email the Government requesting assistance?
+Does it make sense to anyone when the A.C.F. accuse the police and Government of corruption then turn around and request members of the public to send the police and CRIME STOPPERS tips/leads and email the Government requesting assistance?
 If the A.C.F. truly believe everyone is corrupt why are they asking the public to contact the Saanich Police and the Government and have Lindsay’s file transferred to the RCMP?
 The RCMP have been working alongside the SPD from day one.
-The A.C.F. spend all their time on this site keeping a watchful eye on the factual information that is posted which they quickly distort and spin into a negative narrative against the Saanich Police to try and discredit them.
+The A.C.F. spend all their time on this site keeping a watchful eye on the factual information that is posted which they quickly distort and spin into a negative narrative against the Saanich Police to try and discredit them and this website.
+The A.C.F. have even emailed the admin on this site with veiled threats.
 This site will continue to share the most accurate and factual information available.
-The A.C.F. try and discredit anyone who posts any real facts.
+The A.C.F. try and discredit anyone who publishes accurate information.
+Thankfully, the A.C.F. are not in charge of criminal investigations.

 In some cases, reporters can mistakenly publish inaccurate information.
 Reporters often paraphrase information from the police and are not always 100% accurate.
 Reporters do not always directly QUOTE what the PIO says or what the investigators say.
 Words and accuracy matter.
 It also does not help when people on social media, such as the A.C.F. willfully post inaccurate/false information then claim the SP said it.
 Saanich police are NOT misleading the public with information they have shared about Lindsay’s case.
 It is mostly the A.C.F. who are misleading the public and they have a huge motive for doing so.
 They want publicity.
-A lot of the false information about Lindsay’s case is being reduplicated by American YouTubers, Websites lik Reddit, Wikipedia, blogs, and American Podcasts which are created by people unfamiliar with Lindsay’s case.
+A lot of the false information about Lindsay’s case is being reduplicated by American YouTubers, Websites such as Reddit, Wikipedia, blogs, and American Podcasts which are created by people unfamiliar with Lindsay’s case.
 The American Youtubers and Podcasters appear to be following the same script.
-The YouTubers, Podcasters, Blogs (yes even this blog.
-We try our best to be as accurate as possible but mistakes can be made, although not intentional) Websites and people on social media are to blame for the inaccurate/false information published about Lindsay’s case.
+The Amercian YouTubers, American Podcasters, Blogs/ Websites and people on social media are to blame for the inaccurate/false information published about Lindsay’s case.
 Put the blame where it belongs.
 Freedom of speech comes with responsibility and accountability.

 Direct quotes by a PIO such as this one – “Saanich Police have worked tirelessly with the RCMP and Victoria Police in partnerships to achieve success.
 After 10-years of work, we regret that success has not been achieved to date in our investigation,” said Leslie – is more accurate than information a reporter paraphrases.
 As we know from past media reports (CBC News Feb 2, 2014), a reporter will often say the SP said something when they did NOT.
 In the example below, the reporter claimed the SP SAID Lindsay was stabbed 54 times.
 The police have NEVER released those details.